-Wedding Planning For The Groom: Make It Happen!
+Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

-The Groom’s role in wedding planning is often overlooked.
-Still, when he takes on and shares some of the responsibilities that traditionally fall to the bride, everything comes together more smoothly and beautifully for both parties involved.
+As the groom, your role in wedding planning is more significant than you might think.
+When you actively participate and share some of the responsibilities that traditionally fall to the bride, you’ll find that everything together is smoother and beautiful for both of you.

 In addition to dealing with your future in-laws, tasks could include working out the wedding menu with the caterer, hiring entertainment, choosing a suit, and trying not to show your stress to the bride.